juancabrera/three60/README.md

 three60()
 =======
-A super simple Javascript method that creates a nice spinneable 360 with inertia.
+A super simple Javascript method that creates a nice spinnable 360 with inertia.
 It works fine on mobile and desktop.

 ### Usage
 #### HTML